Atlantic slave trade: European activity

-Upon discovering new lands through their naval explorations, European colonisers soon began to migrate to and settle in lands outside their native continent.
+Upon discovering new lands, European colonisers began to migrate to and settle in lands outside their native continent.
 Off the coast of Africa, European migrants, under the directions of the Kingdom of Castile, invaded and colonised the Canary Islands during the 15th century, where they converted much of the land to the production of wine and sugar.
-Along with this, they also captured native Canary Islanders, the Guanches, to use as slaves both on the Islands and across the Christian Mediterranean.
+They captured native Canary Islanders, the Guanches, to use as slaves on the islands and across the Christian Mediterranean.